-- The special purpose formulas are much simpler. - Very useful in the past. - Since most data are at least a little unbalanced, these formulas are a recipe for trouble. - Most textbook data are balanced, so they cannot tell you what your software is really doing. - R's anova and aov functions are designed for balanced data, though anova applied to lm objects can give you what you want if you use it with care. - SAS proc glm is much more convenient.
-SAS proc anova is for balanced data.
+- The special purpose formulas are much simpler. - They were very useful in the past. - Since most data are at least a little unbalanced, thy are a recipe for trouble. - Most textbook data are balanced, so they cannot tell you what your software is really doing. - R's anova and aov functions are designed for balanced data, though anova applied to Im objects can give you what you want if you use it with care.